pingidentity/terraform-provider-pingdirectory/docs/resources/default_password_generator.md

 - `password_format` (String) Specifies the format to use for the generated password.
 - `script_argument` (Set of String) The set of arguments used to customize the behavior for the Scripted Password Generator.
 Each configuration property should be given in the form 'name=value'.
 - `script_class` (String) The fully-qualified name of the Groovy class providing the logic for the Groovy Scripted Password Generator.
-- `type` (String) The type of Password Generator resource.
-Options are ['random', 'groovy-scripted', 'passphrase', 'third-party']

 ### Read-Only